The WordPress Tools menu contains a number of useful built-in functions for better managing your WordPress website or blog.

 Press This lets you grab snippets and clips of text, images, and videos from any web page and add them to your WordPress site using a bookmarklet that installs on your web browser.

-We have created a detailed step-by-step tutorial on how to use the Press This tool here:
+For a detailed step-by-step tutorial on how to use the Press This tool, go here:

 Categories and Tags Converter